 Describe your process and timelines for reviewing and authorizing all network provider contracts

-Provide sample provider agreements in an appendix
+Provide sample provider agreements in an appendix.
+Note that these sample provider agreements will not count toward the 1,000 page limit.

 Section 6.6 – Provider Credentialing